 A manual wheelchair in simple terms will require your effort or that of someone else, to move it along to your destination.
 An electric wheelchair, on the other hand, comes with the auto-power mechanism to propel it forward to your intended destination.

-With each type of transport chairs, we’ll also look at the features you need to keep in mind while searching for the best wheelchair brands.
-To complete this review, I have included several top brands that also took into consideration the opinions of the current users.
+With each type of transport chairs, we’ll also look at the features you need to keep in mind while searching through wheelchair brands.
+To complete this evaluation, I have included several brands taking into consideration the opinions of the current users.

 A clear distinguishing factor in identifying a manual wheelchair is the absence of a battery mechanism to propel it forward.
 To get the wheelchair moving forward or backward it would either have to be pushed by someone or you can roll the wheels with your hands.